lildann/lildann/README.md

 ## Interests

-* I have an enduring interest in art, culture, and love going to museums and exhibitions to learn more about the world and challenge my perspective
+* I have an enduring interest in art, culture, and love going to museums and exhibitions to learn more about the world and challenge my perspective.
-* I enjoy playing football in the team I started with friends, as well as gardening and being outside - be that on a run around the park or walking in the Lake District
+* I enjoy playing football in the team I started with friends, as well as gardening and being outside - be that on a run around the park or walking around exploring new places.